 The Independent Hostel Guide website was introduced in 2003 and featured all the details that were found in the guidebook.
 Despite this sales of the guidebook, now printed on recycled paper, continued to grow.

-In 2007 a grant from the UK government funded the creation of Independent Hostels UK.
+In 2007 Independent Hostels UK was created.
 IHUK is the UK’s network of independent bunkhouses, hostels, camping barns and group accommodation.
 The accommodation in the Independent Hostel Guide became members of IHUK and the Independent Hostel Guide become IHUKs handbook.

 After IHUK was formed less Irish and Continental Europe hostels featured in the Independent Hostel Guide and in 2009 the guidebook changed to feature exclusively UK hostels.

 In 2010 Independent Hostels UK began a four year partnership with Berghaus.
-The annual Independent Hostel Guide cover photoshoots were launched with Berghaus funding and these photoshoots continue to project fresh new images into IHUK’s marketing each year.
+The annual Independent Hostel Guide cover photoshoots were launched with Berghaus funding and these photoshoots projected fresh new images into IHUK’s marketing each year.

 In 2013 Independent Hostels UK held a conference, to celebrate the 21st anniversary of the first Independent Hostel Guide.
 Held at Hatters Hostel Liverpool and attended by 70 delegates.